odysseyindia/odyssey-tours/content/english/tim/itineraries/indian-highlights/_index.md

           magnificent complex of palaces, halls, pavilions, gardens and temples built over 125 years.
 There are excellent views down over the old town of Amer, and up to the Jaigarh and Nahargarh Forts higher in the hills.
-The rest of your day is at leisure to explore Jaipur's lovely markets on your own.
+The rest of your day is at leisure to explore Jaipur’s lovely markets on your own.
         date: null
         etd: null
-        duration: null
+        duration: ''
   - day: 3
     item:
       - type: city